How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 Frequently Asked Questions

 Why does estate administration fall on women?
 Research consistently shows that women are more likely to outlive their partners and more likely to take on caregiving and administrative responsibilities in families.
-When an estate plan is not in place, the work of sorting through accounts, locating documents, and managing the process tends to default to a daughter, daughter-in-law, or other female family member.
-Having a clear plan in place is one of the most direct ways families can reduce that burden.
+When an estate plan is not in place or out-of-date, the work of sorting through accounts, locating documents, and managing the process tends to default to a daughter, daughter-in-law, or other female family member.
+Having a clear, actionable plan in place is one of the most direct ways families can reduce that burden.

 How do I start the conversation about estate planning with my parents?
 Estate planning conversations often go more smoothly when they start from a place of care rather than urgency.
 Sharing that you have been thinking about your own plan, and asking your parents about theirs, is generally a gentler entry point than raising the subject out of nowhere.
 Framing it around who can help them during a health event, rather than what happens after they are gone, also tends to feel less confrontational.